Testing Ising Models: Preliminaries

 \section{Preliminaries}

 Recall the definition of the Ising model from Eq.~(\ref{eq:ising model}).
 We will abuse notation, referring to both the probability distribution $p$ and the random vector $X$ that it samples in $\{\pm 1\}^V$ as the Ising model.
 That is, $X \sim p$.
 We will use $X_u$ to denote the variable corresponding to node $u$ in the Ising model $X$.
 When considering multiple samples from an Ising model $X$, we will use $X^{(l)}$ to denote the $l^{th}$ sample.
 We will use $h$ to denote the largest node parameter in absolute value and $\b$ to denote the largest edge parameter in absolute value.
 That is, $|\th_v| \leq h$ for all $v \in V$ and $|\th_e| \leq \b$ for all $e \in E$.
 Depending on the setting, our results will depend on $h$ and $\b$.
 Furthermore, in this paper we will use the convention that $E = \{(u,v)\ |\ u,v \in V, u \neq v\}$ and $\theta_e$ may be equal to $0$, indicating that edge $e$ is not present in the graph.
 We use $m$ to denote the number of edges with non-zero parameters in the graph, and $\dm$ to denote the maximum degree of a node.

-Throughout this paper, we will use the notation $\m_v \triangleq \E[X_v]$ for the marginal expectation of a node $v \in V$ (also called node marginal), and similarly $\m_{uv} \triangleq \E[X_u X_v]$ for the marginal expectation of an edge $e = (u,v) \in E$ (also called edge marginal).
+Throughout this paper, we will use the notation $\m_v \triangleq \E[X_v]$ for the marginal expectation of a node $v \in V$ (also called the node marginal), and similarly $\m_{uv} \triangleq \E[X_u X_v]$ for the marginal expectation of an edge $e = (u,v) \in E$ (also called the edge marginal).
 In case a context includes multiple Ising models, we will use $\m_e^p$ to refer to the marginal expectation of an edge $e$ under the model $p$.
 We will use $\U$ to denote the uniform distribution over $\{\pm 1\}^n$, which also corresponds to the Ising model with $\vec \th = \vec 0$.
 Similarly, we use $\I$ for the set of all product distributions over $\{\pm 1\}^n$.
 In this paper, we will consider \emph{Rademacher} random variables, where $Rademacher(p)$ takes value $1$ with probability $p$, and $-1$ otherwise.
+When $\vec{p}$ and $\vec{q}$ are vectors, we will write $\vec{p} \leq \vec{q}$ to mean that $p_i \leq q_i$ for all $i$.